NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 The map is populated by the actors described in the following sections.

 == Civilian
-The civilian agent is the actor in danger that needs to be rescued or to rescue himself.
+The civilian agent is the actor in danger that needs to get to safety.

-At the beginning of the simulation the civilians position themselves in the map in their position; if they are near a fire they become _in_need_ otherwise they are considered _survivors_.
+At the beginning of the simulation the civilians position themselves in the map; if they are near a fire they become _in_need_ otherwise they are considered _survivors_.

 + _in_need_: The civilian cannot move and needs to be assisted.
 After $T_v$ time units near a fire, they became a casualty, if assisted in time they are considered safe.
 In both cases they leave the simulation freeing the map cell they were occupying.
 + _survivors_: The civilian moves towards an exit following a _moving policy_.
 If they are within a 1-cell range from an exit they are considered safe and leave the simulation freeing the map cell they were occupying.